-1. Life is complex, yet beautifully simple: Life is a busy and complex event.
-As a parent of three children life grows greater in complexity: school is starting up shortly, bedtime routines need to be followed strictly, kids get sick, my wife is starting a new job, my job is ever-changing on a weekly basis.
+Life is a busy and complex event.
+As a parent of four children, life grows greater in complexity: school is starting up shortly, bedtime routines need to be followed strictly, kids get sick, and my job schedule is in transition.
 Life is complex.
-But does it have to be.
+But does it have to be?

 Mazes are both simple and complex.
 All mazes have a beginning and end—simple.
 However, each maze is unique in its level of complexity due to the amount of dead-ends and size—complex.